by-jp/www.byjp.me/content/notes/twitter/7424713155/index.md

 - imported
 - from-twitter
 ---
-Sodium light reflecting between the clouded sky and the untouched snow laden countryside - I wish I could share this with you\!
+Sodium light reflecting between the clouded sky and the untouched snow laden countryside - I wish I could share this with you!